-French 2 Spanish 2 Level: Non Weighed Level: Non-Weighed
+COURSE # 5020 French 2 Level: Non Weighed COURSE # 5220 Spanish 2 Level: Non-Weighed

-Credits: 1.0 NCAA Core: Yes
+Grade Level: 9-12 Credits: 1.0 Resolvable around Lab: Yes NCAA Core: Yes

 This course continues the development of language skills and cultural awareness in order to communicate effectively.
 Students continue to develop their proficiency in the language.
-By the end of the course, students should be able to reach a Novice- mid or Novice- High proficiency.
+By the end of the course, students should be able to reach